cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 #### Sprint-3/1-key-implement/3-get-card-value.js
 #### Sprint-3/2-mandatory-rewrite/3-get-card-value.js

-In JavaScript, strings that represent valid numeric literals in the JS language can be safely converted to equivalent numbers.
+In JavaScript, strings that represent valid numeric literals in the language can be safely converted to equivalent numbers.
 For examples, "0x02", "2.1", or "00_02".

 Does your function return the value you expected from each of the following function calls?